Antonio Orden

 Antonio Orden is a Spanish Muay Thai fighter and kickboxer.
-He is the former WBC Muaythai featherweight world champion.
+He is the current WBC Muaythai featherweight world champion.

 As of November 2023 he was the #1 ranked 126 lbs muay thai fighter in the world by Combat Press.

 Career

 Orden captured his first regional professional title on November 28, 2016, when he defeated Roman Skulskyi by decision at Invencibles VI for the vacant WKA Muay Thai European featherweight title.

 Orden faced Shogo Kuriaki at Road to Strikers League Madrid for the vacant WKA Muay Thai Intercontinental title on March 11, 2017.
 He won the fight by decision.